code-kern-ai/refinery/README.md

 To reach out via email, please contact [info@kern.ai](mailto:info@kern.ai).

 ## 🗺️ Roadmap
+Our goal is to provide you with an easy-to-use, yet powerful open-source tool, which helps you to build the best training data for your model.
+We'll focus on the following high-level tasks:
+- [ ] Further labeling task options in the area of NLP
+- [ ] Extensive user-, label- and data-management capabilities
+- [ ] Improving the developer experience continuously
+- [ ] Continuously making the whole system more efficient to provide you with realtime insights
+- [ ] Providing you with great content to learn more about data-centric AI and how to implement it in *refinery*
+- [ ] Integrations to your favorite ML frameworks and applications

+You can find our short- to midterm feature plans in the [public roadmap](https://github.com/code-kern-ai/refinery/projects/1)

 ## 🙌 Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+You can do so by providing feedback about bugs or generally technical issues you might detect.
+If you actively want to participate in extending the code base, reacht out to us.
+We'll explain you how the architecture is set up, so you can customize the application as you desire.

-If you have a suggestion for features, please create a ticket in [our forum](https://discuss.kern.ai/).
+If you have a suggestion for features, please [create a ticket in our forum](https://discuss.kern.ai/c/enhancements/6).
 If you find a bug, please open an [issue](https://github.com/code-kern-ai/refinery/issues) and choose the tag "bug".

 ## 🐍 Python SDK
 You can extend your projects by using our [Python SDK](https://github.com/code-kern-ai/kern-python).
-With it, you can easily export data of your current project both programmatically and via CLI (`kern pull`).
+With it, you can easily export labeled data of your current project and import new files both programmatically and via CLI (`kern pull` and `kern push <file_name>`).
+It also comes with adapters, e.g. to [Rasa](https://github.com/RasaHQ/rasa).

 ## 📃 License
 Kern AI refinery is licensed under the Apache License, Version 2.0.
 View a copy of the [License file](LICENSE).